 Singh complains that before Amazon and Flipkart, sales during the 2000s was very good.
 Now there is a marked deduction of 50 per cent.

-Manoj Kuri, owner of Cambridge Book Depot, finds it amusing when young boys and girls come to the shop to click photos of book covers.
+Manoj Kuri, manager of Cambridge Book Depot, finds it amusing when young boys and girls come to the shop to click photos of book covers.
 “This has become like a trial room or a tasting menu if you like.
 They browse through the beginning passages, check the price and then go online”.